 Trading Standards matters

 Hackney Carriage and Private Hire Licence appeals

 Proceeds of Crime Act applications and other ancillary applications

 Member of The Honourable Society of Lincoln’s Inn

 Grade 2 Panel Prosecutor

-The Droop Scholarship 2012/2013 from the Honourable Society of Lincoln’s Inn
+The Dutton Course Scholarship (Keble 2023) from the Honourable Society of Lincoln’s Inn

 Presented to Her Majesty The Queen for contributions to education by the Honourable Society of Lincoln’s Inn (December 2018)